zelloptt/zello-android-client-sdk/README.md

 	}
 }
 ```
-__NB__: `Zello.getAppState(AppState)` and similar methods write a snpashot of the requested state into provided object.
+__NB__: `Zello.getAppState(AppState)` and similar methods write a snapshot of the requested state into provided object.
 Aftewards the object state remains "frozen" even if application state changes and __will not__ update automatically.
 To get fresh data call `Zello.getAppState(AppState)` again.

 ### Battery life optimization